babywyrm/sysadmin/saml/README.md

 - [How to Hunt Bugs in SAML; a Methodology - Part I - @epi052](https://epi052.gitlab.io/notes-to-self/blog/2019-03-07-how-to-test-saml-a-methodology/)
 - [How to Hunt Bugs in SAML; a Methodology - Part II - @epi052](https://epi052.gitlab.io/notes-to-self/blog/2019-03-13-how-to-test-saml-a-methodology-part-two/)
 - [How to Hunt Bugs in SAML; a Methodology - Part III - @epi052](https://epi052.gitlab.io/notes-to-self/blog/2019-03-16-how-to-test-saml-a-methodology-part-three/)

+##
+##

+SAML (Security Assertion Markup Language) is an XML-based standard for exchanging authentication and authorization data between parties, particularly between an identity provider (IdP) and a service provider (SP).
+In SAML, digital signatures are used to ensure the integrity and authenticity of the exchanged messages.

+Here are the general steps involved in calculating a SAML signature:

+Create a canonicalized version of the XML message: The XML message to be signed is first canonicalized, meaning that it is converted into a standard format that ignores any irrelevant differences in formatting, such as white spaces, comments, and attribute ordering.
+This step ensures that the message can be reliably and uniformly processed across different systems.

+Generate a hash of the canonicalized message: A hash function, such as SHA-1 or SHA-256, is applied to the canonicalized message to create a fixed-length digital fingerprint that uniquely identifies the message.
+This step ensures that any modification to the message, intentional or accidental, can be detected.

+Sign the hash with a private key: The hash value is then encrypted with the private key of the signing party.
+This creates a digital signature that is unique to the message and the signing party.
+The private key is known only to the signing party and is used to prove the authenticity of the message.

+Embed the signature in the message: The digital signature is then embedded in the XML message, usually as a child element of the element being signed.
+The signature includes information about the signing algorithm, the certificate used to sign the message, and the actual signature value.

+Transmit the signed message: The signed XML message is then sent to the recipient, who can verify the signature using the corresponding public key.
+The public key is usually obtained from the signing party's X.509 certificate, which is often included in the SAML message.

+In summary, a SAML signature is calculated by first creating a canonicalized version of the XML message, generating a hash of the canonicalized message, signing the hash with a private key, embedding the signature in the message, and transmitting the signed message.